Programs, Things to Do Recommendations on Labor Day and May

 The biggest event of June 2015 offers lots of programs at countless venues in the city centre: concerts (50 bands will perform), unique walk tours (you can explore the fire walks and street art of the city), pop-up workshops, street food, gourmet food, cakes (Cakes Shop is highly recommended, ticket holders get a 20% discount).

-With your ticket you can also enjoy a one-time free visit to any of the participating baths: Gellért, Dandár, Dagály, Király, Széchenyi, Lukács, Rudas, Paskál, Római, go on a Hop on Hop Off Bus tour, a Free Walking Tour or visit the Zoo and Botanical Garden.
+With Extra Coupon you can also enjoy a one-time free visit to any of the participating baths: Gellért, Dandár, Dagály, Király, Széchenyi, Lukács, Rudas, Paskál, Római, go on a Hop on Hop Off Bus tour, or visit the Zoo and Botanical Garden.

 Venue: Millenáris Park, trams 4, 6, M2 metro Széll Kálmán tér stop – a couple of minutes walk from there